 Biomarker-Directed Use of Immune Checkpoint Inhibitors for NSCLC

-Immune-checkpoint inhibitors (ICI), particularly those targeting programmed cell death protein 1 (PD-1) or programmed cell death ligand 1 (PD-L1), have demonstrated durable efficacy in a subset of patients with non-small cell lung cancer (NSCLC), establishing themselves as the cornerstone of first-line therapy for non-driver mutated NSCLC.1,2
+Immune checkpoint inhibitors (ICI), particularly those targeting programmed cell death protein 1 (PD-1) or programmed cell death-ligand 1 (PD-L1), have demonstrated durable efficacy in a subset of patients with non-small cell lung cancer (NSCLC), establishing themselves as the cornerstone of first-line therapy for non-driver mutated NSCLC.1,2

-Interpretation of biomarker data remains an important priority for medical oncologists managing patients with advanced NSCLC.
-Predictive biomarkers of ICI response currently approved by the United States FDA (shown in Figure 1) are tumor PD-L1 expression, tumor mutation burden (TMB), and microsatellite-instability (MSI).3 Current evidence-based guidelines include PD-L1 testing as part of a broader biomarker testing strategy for all patients diagnosed with NSCLC.1,2 Importantly, some oncogenic drivers (ie, EGFR exon 19 deletion or L858R point mutation; ALK, RET, or ROS1 rearrangements) are associated with less benefit from anti-PD-L1 therapy.1
+Interpretation of biomarker data remains an important priority for medical oncologists managing patients with advanced NSCLC.1-5 Predictive biomarkers of ICI response currently approved by the United States FDA (shown in Figure 1) are tumor PD-L1 expression, tumor mutation burden (TMB), and microsatellite-instability (MSI).3 Current evidence-based guidelines include PD-L1 testing as part of a broader biomarker testing strategy for all patients diagnosed with NSCLC.1,2 Importantly, some oncogenic drivers (ie, EGFR exon 19 deletion or L858R point mutation; ALK, RET, or ROS1 rearrangements) are associated with less benefit from anti-PD-L1 therapy.1

 Practice Tips